One of the most important decisions you’ll have to make for your LLC is choosing the state in which to incorporate.

-- No requirement for operating agreements or annual meetings
+No operating agreements or annual meetings requirements

-- Low business registration fees
+Low business registration fees and quick turnarounds

-- Formation of single-person corporations allowed
+Formation of single-person corporations allowed

-- Strong corporate veil that protects agents, employees, officers, and directors from liability
+Strong corporate veil protecting individuals from liability

-- No formal information-sharing agreement with the IRS
+No formal information-sharing agreement with the IRS

 One key difference between Nevada and Delaware corporations is the absence of the “Delaware loophole.”
 This allows companies to transfer profits to their subsidiary in Delaware and reduce their tax burden in other states in which they operate.